 - “Solar Co-op information session,” Charleston Gazette-Mail (January 2016)

 - “Solar Co-op Set Up to Help Homeowners Save Money,” WSAZ-TV (May 2015)

 - “Dozens attend solar co-op meeting,” Charleston Gazette (May 2015)

 - “Cooperatives Forming In WV To Help Reduce Solar Costs,” WCHS-TV (May 2015)

 - “Solar co-ops sprouting up across West Virginia, including Charleston,” Charleston Gazette (May 2015)

 - “Solar co-ops developing across the state,” West Virginia Public Radio (May 2015)

 - “Solar co-ops sprouting across West Virginia,” Charleston Daily Mail (May 2015)

 - “Solar energy session,” Charleston Gazette (May 2015)

 Check out our useful information sheets below.
-We also have a recording of an information meeting in Morgantown –
+We also have a recording of a recent information session in Morgantown:

 - Check out some Frequently Asked Questions